 - ALUNBRIG (brigatinib), an orally administered small molecule anaplastic lymphoma kinase ("ALK") inhibitor used to treat ALK-positive non-small cell lung cancer (NSCLC), was granted accelerated approval for patients who have progressed on or are intolerant to crizotinib in the U.S. in 2017, and marketing authorization for patients previously treated with crizotinib in the EU in 2018.
 The indication of ALUNBRIG was expanded to include newly diagnosed ALK-positive NSCLC patients in both the U.S. and the EU in 2020.
 ALUNBRIG was approved as a first and second-line therapy in Japan in January 2021.
 ALUNBRIG was also approved in China in March 2022.
-In the fiscal year ended March 31, 2024, our revenue from ALUNBRIG was JPY 28.5 billion. - EXKIVITY (mobocertinib), a treatment for locally advanced or metastatic non-small cell lung cancer (NSCLC) with EGFR exon 20 insertion mutations whose disease has progressed on or after platinum based chemotherapy, was granted accelerated approval in the U.S. in September 2021, and China National Medical Products Administration ("NMPA") approval in January 2023.
-In October 2023, we announced the voluntary withdrawal of EXKIVITY globally due to the outcome of the Phase 3 EXCLAIM-2 confirmatory trial, which did not meet its primary endpoint and thus did not fulfill the confirmatory data requirements of the Accelerated Approval granted by the U.S. FDA, nor the conditional marketing approvals granted in other countries.
-In the fiscal year ended March 31, 2024, our revenue from EXKIVITY was JPY 3.5 billion. - FRUZAQLA (fruquintinib), a treatment for adults with metastatic colorectal cancer (mCRC) who have been previously treated with fluoropyrimidine-, oxaliplatin-, and irinotecan-based chemotherapy, an anti-VEGF therapy, and, if RAS wild-type and medically appropriate, an anti-EGFR therapy.
-FRUZAQLA is the first and only selective inhibitor of all three VEGF receptor kinases approved in the U.S. for previously treated mCRC regardless of biomarker status.
-Takeda has the exclusive worldwide license to further develop, commercialize, and manufacture fruquintinib outside of mainland China, Hong Kong and Macau.
+In the fiscal year ended March 31, 2025, our revenue from ALUNBRIG was JPY 36.4 billion. - FRUZAQLA (fruquintinib), a treatment for adults with metastatic colorectal cancer (mCRC) who have been previously treated with fluoropyrimidine-, oxaliplatin- and irinotecan-based chemotherapy, an anti-VEGF therapy, and, if RAS wild-type and medically appropriate, an anti-EGFR therapy.
+FRUZAQLA is approved in the U.S., EU, Japan and a number of other countries around the world as a selective oral inhibitor of all three VEGF receptors.
+Takeda has the exclusive worldwide license to further develop, commercialize and manufacture fruquintinib outside of mainland China, Hong Kong and Macau.
 Fruquintinib is developed and marketed in China by HUTCHMED.
-In the fiscal year ended March 31, 2024, our revenue from FRUZAQLA was JPY 10.1 billion. - LEUPLIN/ENANTONE (leuprorelin), a treatment for hormone-responsive cancers such as prostate cancer or breast cancer in women, as well as children with central precocious puberty, women with endometriosis, infertility, and to improve anemia in women with uterine leiomyomata (fibroids).
+In the fiscal year ended March 31, 2025, our revenue from FRUZAQLA was JPY 48.0 billion. - LEUPLIN/ENANTONE (leuprorelin), a treatment for hormone-responsive cancers such as prostate cancer or breast cancer in women, as well as children with central precocious puberty, women with endometriosis and infertility, and to improve anemia in women with uterine leiomyomata (fibroids).
 While leuprorelin is no longer protected by patent, there is limited generic competition due to manufacturing considerations.
-In the fiscal year ended March 31, 2024, our revenue from LEUPLIN/ENANTONE was JPY 107.4 billion. - NINLARO (ixazomib), the first oral proteasome inhibitor for the treatment of multiple myeloma (MM), was approved in the U.S. in 2015 for relapsed/refractory MM and was approved in Europe in 2016, in Japan in 2017, and in China in 2018.
+In the fiscal year ended March 31, 2025, our revenue from LEUPLIN/ENANTONE was JPY 119.3 billion. - NINLARO (ixazomib), the first oral proteasome inhibitor for the treatment of multiple myeloma (MM), was approved in the U.S. in 2015 for relapsed/refractory MM and was approved in Europe in 2016, in Japan in 2017 and in China in 2018.
 In Japan, NINLARO is also approved as a maintenance treatment for MM.
-In the fiscal year ended March 31, 2024, revenue from NINLARO was JPY 87.4 billion.

-- ADCETRIS (brentuximab vedotin), an anti-cancer agent used to treat Hodgkin lymphoma (HL) and systemic anaplastic large cell lymphoma (sALCL), has received marketing authorization in more than 70 countries worldwide and was approved in China in May 2020.
-Takeda jointly developed ADCETRIS with Seagen Inc., now a wholly owned subsidiary of Pfizer Inc. ("Pfizer"), and have commercialization rights in countries outside the U.S. and Canada.
-In the fiscal year ended March 31, 2024, our revenue from ADCETRIS was JPY 109.4 billion. - ICLUSIG (ponatinib), a tyrosine kinase inhibitor targeting BCR::ABL1 with indications across chronic myeloid leukemia (CML) and Philadelphia chromosome-positive acute lymphoblastic leukemia (Ph+ ALL), received full approval in the U.S. in 2016 and subsequent U.S. approvals in expanded indications in 2020 and 2024.
+In the fiscal year ended March 31, 2025, revenue from NINLARO was JPY 91.2 billion. - ADCETRIS (brentuximab vedotin), an anti-cancer agent used to treat Hodgkin lymphoma (HL) and systemic anaplastic large cell lymphoma (sALCL), has received marketing authorization in more than 70 countries worldwide and was approved in China in May 2020.
+Takeda jointly developed ADCETRIS with Seagen Inc., now a wholly owned subsidiary of Pfizer Inc. ("Pfizer"), and has commercialization rights in countries outside the U.S. and Canada.
+In the fiscal year ended March 31, 2025, our revenue from ADCETRIS was JPY 129.0 billion. - ICLUSIG (ponatinib), a tyrosine kinase inhibitor targeting BCR::ABL1 with indications across chronic myeloid leukemia (CML) and Philadelphia chromosome-positive acute lymphoblastic leukemia (Ph+ ALL), received full approval in the U.S. in 2016 and subsequent U.S. approvals in expanded indications in 2020 and 2024.
 We have commercialization rights in the U.S. and Australia.
-Outside of the U.S. and Australia, ICLUSIG is marketed over 60 markets by five authorized partners from whom Takeda receives varying levels of supply, royalty and milestone payments.
-In the fiscal year ended March 31, 2024, our revenue from ICLUSIG was JPY 54.7 billion.
+Outside of the U.S. and Australia, ICLUSIG is marketed in over 60 markets by five authorized partners from whom Takeda receives varying levels of supply, royalty and milestone payments.
+In the fiscal year ended March 31, 2025, our revenue from ICLUSIG was JPY 70.7 billion.